Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Other probes

 \subsubsection{ORNL Spallation Neutron Source}

-The Spallation Neutron Source (SNS) at the Oak Ridge National Laboratory (ORNL) is the world's most intense neutron spallation source.
-Neutrons are produced by a $1$~GeV proton beam impinging on a $\isotope{Hg}$ target.
+At the Spallation Neutron Source (SNS) at the Oak Ridge National Laboratory (ORNL), neutrons are produced by a $1$~GeV proton beam impinging on a $\isotope{Hg}$ target.
 The beam current is $I = 1$~mA with a repetition rate of $60$~Hz, corresponding to $1.04\times10^{14}$ protons per pulse.
 The estimated neutron rate is around $1.5\times10^{17}$ neutrons per second assuming 25 neutrons are produced for every proton.
 These neutrons can serve as a $n^\prime$ source for the neutrino and neutron detectors used by the COHERENT collaboration~\cite{COHERENT:2017ipa,COHERENT:2020iec}.
 In particular, MARS~\cite{COHERENT:2021qbu}, a neutron detector, was located at a distance of $19.5$~m away from the target and was used to understand the flux of fast neutrons at the location of the neutrino alley, where coherent neutrino-nucleus scattering experiments are located.

 The neutrino alley is located in a basement with a depth of $8$~m.w.e., which provides even less shielding against cosmic ray backgrounds than STEREO's location.
 This source, however, benefits from the pulsed nature of the beam, allowing for the further reduction of cosmic backgrounds by looking for signals in coincidence with the narrow beam pulses.